 Petmate Compass Kennel for Small Pets

-If you’re looking for some pizaz and color options for your chinchilla carrier, the Compass Kennel is a great option.
+The Compass Kennel is a sturdy, traditional style pet carrier.
 It features ventilation on all four sides to keep your chin from overheating and is made from sturdy plastic.
 The quick latch 2-way door can open in either direction or be removed completely to easily let your chinchilla in or out.

 These kennels are normally made for dogs, so you really only need the smallest size.
 I recommend the “up to 10 lbs” version for chinchillas.
 Easy assembly, no tools required.